Yves848/psCandy/Readme.md

 ![](./Images/confirm2.gif))

-*The "Theme" part is still experimental and mais probably change in the future, using a JSON / YAML format.*
+*The "Theme" part is still experimental and may probably change in the future, using a JSON / YAML format.*